meetps/pytorch-semseg/README.md

-  --arch           Architecture to use ['fcn8s, unet, segnet etc'] --dataset        Dataset to use ['pascal, camvid, ade20k etc'] --img_rows       Height of the input image --img_cols       Height of the input image
+  --arch           Architecture to use ['fcn8s, unet, segnet etc'] --dataset        Dataset to use ['pascal, camvid, ade20k etc'] --img_rows       Height of the input image --img_cols       Width of the input image
   --n_epoch        # of the epochs
   --batch_size     Batch Size
   --l_rate         Learning Rate